 In other words, what you wear is going to vary based on what you want to do.

 In general terms, however, the dress on a Caribbean cruise at sea is decidedly casual.
 Short and tees are acceptable everywhere.
 Swimsuits are appropriate on the top decks around the pool, and it’s not unusual to see people wearing them around the ship while covered up.
+You will want to have a shirt/cover up if heading in somewhere to eat for lunch.

 Day: Casual is the order of the day, with shorts, sandals, and swimsuits found around the ship.
 It’s polite to cover up swimsuits if headed indoors.
 Restaurants are all casual during the day, so no need to dress up.